 Howard is admitted to practice in the Supreme Court of the United States, the Supreme Judicial Court of Massachusetts, the United States Court of Appeals for the First Circuit, the United States District Court for the District of Massachusetts, and the Supreme Court of Illinois (inactive status).
 He received his J.D. from Northeastern University Law School in 1977 and a B.A. from Goddard College in 1974.

 Howard was selected as a Massachusetts “super lawyer” in each Massachusetts Super Lawyers poll published in Boston Magazine in 2004-2012.
 Only 5% of the lawyers in the state are selected as “Super Lawyer” based on a poll of practicing lawyers.
 Howard was also selected by his peers for inclusion in The Best Lawyers in America® 2010-2012 in the field of civil rights law and is listed in Boston's Best Lawyers®.
+He was selected as Best Lawyers in New England 2013 in the area of civil rights law.
 Howard is rated "AV" by Martindale-Hubbell.